turnerlabs/sigsci_site_manager/README.md

   --id EMAIL_ID, -i EMAIL_ID
                         User to add to site
   --file FILENAME, -f FILENAME
-                        Path to file containing, email_id,role pair one per line.Adds each user to site if site is specified, otherwise adds user from the corp org.Use - to read input from stdin
+                        Path to file containing email_id,role pair one per line.
+Adds each user to site if site is specified, otherwise adds user from the corp org.
+Use - to read input from stdin

 add user:
   --role {admin,user,observer,owner}, -r {admin,user,observer,owner}
                         Role to assign user in site.
-Default role is observer --api-user, -a        Enable as api user.Enables user for api access
+Default role is observer --api-user, -a        Enable as api user.
+Enables user for api access
 ```

 ### User list Subcommand